cbuschnotes/practicum2/README.md

 Feature Selection
 -----------------

-Over 300 predictor variables are accumulated, of those 92 were chosen.
+Over 300 predictor variables are accumulated, of those about 90 were chosen.
 Only those variables that are mutable through community action are of the 92 initial predictor variables.
 Variables such as the ethnic nature of the community were left out of the analysis as they cannot be changed.
-Population size is left out as well since de-population need not be considered.
+E.g. population size is left out as well since de-population need not be considered.
+Of those variables, highly correlated variables were removed via caret::findCorrelation.
+The rpart decision trees are used for variable selection with cross-validation and pruning via the important fields attribute for the construction of decision trees.
+For K-means, only the top most important fields are utilized based on each variable account for at least 30% of the contribution of the top most variable.
+Finally, a variance inflation factor check is done to ensure no multi-collinearity for the K-Means variables.

 Decision Trees
 --------------